senderle/gsdecode/README.md

 The goodness-of-fit for each cipher is calculated using the naive Bayes log probability of the n-grams generated when the cipher is used to decode a given ciphertext.
 For missing n-grams, it steps downward, substituting the probability for the required `n-1`-gram.
 It continues stepping down until `n` is 1.

-Based on the evaluations that result, it picks a pair of characters in the cipher to swap, producing a new permutation.
+Based on the evaluations observed for each possible pair, it picks one pair in the cipher to swap, producing a new permutation.
 Character swaps that appear to produce better results are more likely to be chosen, but all possible swaps are considered and assigned a non-zero probability.

 This doesn't appear to represent a well-formed probability distribution -- not surprisingly! -- so it doesn't behave as nicely as a Gibbs Sampler based on a legitimate probabilistic derivation.
 But I'm not equipped to produce such a derivation, so instead, this uses some tricks to improve performance:

 1. It hill-climbs from time to time, taking the _best_ result every time, instead of choosing a result using fair sampling.
-This speeds up convergence to reasonable results, and can quickly decrypt longer ciphertexts.
+This speeds up convergence to a reasonable area of cipher permutation space, and can quickly decrypt longer ciphertexts.
 But it also tends to get stuck in bad local optima.

-2. To get out of bad local optima, this occasionally takes a completely random result.
+2. To get out of bad local optima, this occasionally chooses a completely random pair to swap.
 That can have positive or negative results, depending on whether the local optimum is a good one or not, but on average, it ensures that most plausible areas of the cipher permutation space are explored.

 This script runs very slowly on standard Python.
 I recommend running it with Pypy instead.